muskan667/TextUtils/README.md

 # TextUtils
-An amazing Tool for analyzing the text ,created using django backend framework.
+An amazing Tool for analyzing the text ,created using django backend framework.(in master branch).